biodigital-inc/bdhuman-contentapi/nodejs/README.md

 ### Prerequisites

-1. An [api / developer key and secret](https://devsupport.biodigital.com/hc/en-us/articles/234672847-Why-do-I-have-to-register-an-App-) from a verified and active BioDigital Developer account.
-These will be used as your ***client id*** and ***client secret*** when making requests to the BioDigital OAuth2 services.
+1. The developer key and secret of a [registered BioDigital developer application](https://devsupport.biodigital.com/hc/en-us/articles/234450188-How-to-register-my-App).
+These credentials will be used as your ***client id*** and ***client secret*** when making requests to the BioDigital OAuth2 services.

 2. [Node.js v7](https://nodejs.org/en/download/current/) or higher.
 3. [npm v3](https://nodejs.org/en/download/current/) or higher (should be included with Node.js installation), along with the below packages, which are listed in the provided **package.json** file.
 Running `npm install` on the provided **package.json** file should download and install these dependencies: